aumartinez/js-calculator/README.md

-# js-calculator
+# JS CALCULATOR
-A simple JS calculator
+A simple aritmetic calculator written in JS